 Subsequently, the study revealed a substantial reduction in the category of sparse vegetation and farmlands within the Mjini Magharibi administrative region.
 The area coverage estimation shows a reduction from 4,071.42 ha in 1994 to 1,589.13 ha in 2024 (Table 3).
 These results also signify heightened urbanisation and development pressures in Mjini Magharibi.
-Previous studies have also indicated that, in coastal areas, there are conflicts in the use of coastal and marine resources in Tanzania. where agricultural activities have been replaced by other activities such as tourism, fisheries, aquaculture, seaweed cultivation, and shipping activities (Gates et al., 2021).
-Elsewhere, in Indonesia nearly 1 million ha of mangrove forest have been lost since 1800, about 800,000 ha of which were transformed to fishponds between 1970 and 2003 (Ilman et al., 2016).
+Previous studies have also indicated that, in coastal areas, there are conflicts in the use of coastal and marine resources in Tanzania, where agricultural activities have been replaced by other activities such as tourism, fisheries, aquaculture, seaweed cultivation, and shipping activities (Gates et al., 2021).
+Elsewhere, in China, studies by Huang et al. (2021) and Chen et al. (2022) have reported substantial deterioration of coastal vegetation due to urbanization.
+Futhermore, the study by Yan et al. (2022) in 35 coastal cities along the Maritime Silk Road (MSR) uncovered a considerable damage of the marine vegetation due to urbanization.